vekatze/neut/book/src/statements.md

 // (`p` and `q` point directly into `e`'s words; no malloc)
 ```

-`mix` can also be used with a `resource` type when the resource has a fixed non-negative size.
+`mix` can also be used with a `resource` type when the resource has a fixed non-negative byte size.
+The mixed field uses the minimum number of words that can contain those bytes.

 ## `data-raw`